jedisct1/minisign/src/manpage.md

 `minisign` -G

 The public key is printed and put into the `minisign.pub` file.
-The secret key is encrypted and saved as a file named `minisign.key`.
+The secret key is encrypted and saved as a file named `~/.minisign/minisign.key`.

-This secret key may then be moved to the default path: `~/.minisign/minisign.key`.

 Signing a file